wp-plugins/verbingo-translator/readme.txt

 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html Stable tag: trunk
-Tags: translation, translator, verbingo_translator, file translation
+Tags: translation, translator, verbingo translator, file translation Verbingo Translator is a product of Verbatim Solutions which is one of the leading translation companies in the world.
-- first Test release
-Provide facility to the Users of translating their site in their language in one click with the Verbingo-Translator plugin. it also facilitate users for file translation

 == Description ==
-This test release. we are still improving it.

-This is a very simple Verbingo translation Interface.

-It only contains Surce Langaue, Target Language, Email and Upload File option.

-Use shortcode [verbingo_translate] to display form on page or use the widget to display form in sidebar.
+This plugin is based on Verbingo API which can handle over 100 languages and the number of language keep on increaseing.
+The plugin allows both html page translation and also allows the user to load a file and get a translation file emailed.
+Both types of translation are machine based (MT).
+Html translation can be edited by the user from the admin interface.
+File translations allow translation of popular file formats like MS WOrd, Pdf, Idml, Txt, Html etc. Verbation Solutions also provides professional translation services.
+For further information please contact us on tim@verbatimsolutions.com.
+For file translation one will need to use shortcode [verbingo_translate] to display file upload interface.

 = Translation =
-More than 100 Language Translaiton are included
+More than 100 Languages are available.

-= Credits =
-Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!

-I used these scripts for developing the Verbingo translation Interface:

-These scripts are released under the GNU General Public License v3 or later.

 == Installation ==
-During Installation Two tables will be installed automatically on wordoress data.
-1) Translation 2) ver_selected
+Copy the plugin in plugin folder and then activate it from the admin side.

-After installation please add shortcode [verbingo_translate] on your contactpage for displaying the form.
+After installation please add shortcode [verbingo_translate] on your website page for displaying the file upload interface.
 In this case file will be send to our website and response translated file will be sent on your email

+== Screenshots ==

+1. Languages can be selected from this screen.
+2. This screen shot display the file upload interface. when admin adds shortcode, then users can see this interface
+3. This is the Editor Screen.
+Admin can edit translation here.

 == Frequently Asked Questions ==
 = Why am I not receiving Translated File? =